shahab-qazavi/simpleimageprocessing/README.md

-This script get url of an image and download it and then returns the below informations about that image
+This script get url of an image and returns the below informations about that image :

 1- Five dominant color with their percentages.